Evgenia0712/The_Dentistry/README.md

-# :wave: Hi there, we are a group of students on our way to becoming frontend developers. :seedling:
+# :wave: Hi there, we are a group of students on the path to becoming frontend developers. :seedling:

 This is a dental clinic website.
 Our first team training project.